Zach's writing ranges from matters of gardening, cooking, aquariums, and fish to more niche topics like coin collecting.

 Epoxy-coated rocks are a thing of the past!
 Although colorful rocks are good for some applications, nothing screams sophistication like aquarium sand.
 Household aquariums are supposed to add natural beauty to your home, not take away from it with colored chaos.
-Using sand greatly enhances the natural look of your tank, and more importantly, will make your aquarium the centerpiece of your room.
+Using sand greatly enhances the natural look of your tank, and, more importantly, it will make your aquarium the centerpiece of your room.
 In this article, I'll discuss the benefits of using sand and how to prepare it for use in your aquarium.

-Benefits to Using Sand:
+Benefits to Using Sand

 - Contrary to common belief, sand is actually very easy to clean and maintain.
-Although sand is cleaned a little differently, the overall process is no more difficult or time consuming than cleaning gravel.
+Although sand is cleaned a little differently, the overall process is no more difficult or time-consuming than cleaning gravel.

-Types of Aquarium Sand:
+Types of Aquarium Sand

 - Play Sand: This is the most inexpensive way to give a great natural look to your fish tank.
 Play sand can be purchased at most hardware stores for as little as $3 a bag.
 The varying colors and grain sizes make for an attractive substrate.

 - Silica Pool Sand: This specialty sand used for swimming pools is also great for aquariums.
-Unlike play and blasting sands, Silica pool sands can be purchased in a variety of different colors and grain sizes.
+Unlike play and blasting sands, silica pool sands can be purchased in a variety of different colors and grain sizes.
 It gives the fish keeper a larger range of customization, but it is more expensive than the other options.

 No matter what sand you choose, you're going to have to prepare it to be used in the aquarium.
-Below are the steps to properly prepare your sand:
+Below are the steps to properly prepare your sand.

-1. Weigh or measure out how much sand you'll need.
+- Weigh or measure out how much sand you'll need.
 I've always gone for around a pound of sand per gallon of water, or a consistent inch depth of sand.

-2. Rinse/Clean your sand.
+- Rinse/clean your sand.
 This is the single most important step for preparing your sand.
 If you don't rinse your sand before adding it to the tank, you'll have excess dust that will create cloudiness in your tank that could last for weeks.
-To properly rinse sand, add it to a bucket and fill with water.
+To properly rinse sand, add it to a bucket and fill it with water.
 Stir around the sand and pour off dirty water.
 Repeat this process over and over until the water runs clean.
 It may take a while to accomplish, but it'll really help you in the end.